heshenghuan/LSTM-CRF/README.md

 ## History

+- **2017-10-20 ver 0.2.1**
+  - Fix: Non-suffix for template in 'only test' process.
+  - Fix: Now using correct dicts for embedding lookup table.
+  - Fix: A bug of batch generator 'batch_index'.
 - **2017-09-12 ver 0.2.0**
   - Update: process lib 0.1.2
   - Removed 'keras_src', completed the refactoring of the code hierarchy.